mth/yeti/doc/intro.rst

 The class acts as a closure, as the instance returned from the ``createThread`` retains the reference to the given action and calls it when started.
-Main difference from using a constructor argument is, that the action argument is typed according to the Yeti typeing rules, while constructor arguments can have only Java types.
+Main difference from using a constructor argument is, that the action argument is typed according to the Yeti typing rules, while constructor arguments can have only Java types.

 The threading in the ``RunningPoint`` example could have been done using